Philip Caves: Surgical career

 Caves travelled to Edinburgh in 1974 to become senior lecturer in the Department of Clinical Surgery, where he was active in new techniques in coronary artery surgery in newborns and infants.
 He held the first chair of cardiac surgery at the University of Glasgow in 1975, and contributed to the development of the adult and paediatric cardiac surgical service for the west of Scotland.
 A close friend who visited Caves in Stanford and later pioneered the cardiac transplant programme in Cambridge, Sir Terence English, described Caves in an interview as giving priority to the development of the paediatric and adult cardiac services and having "great enthusiasm for the future of heart transplantation".

 Caves was a left-handed surgeon who worked with specially designed left-handed instruments.
 Shumway made sure that Caves took his left-handed tools with him on return to Scotland.
 His influence on attitudes at Glasgow's Children's Hospital in the 1970s has been described as "whirlwind" as he operated on newborns who were previously considered not fit for surgery.
 According to his cousin, at one stage, Caves was performing up to one hundred operations a month.
-Amongst colleagues, Caves is thought to have been the most likely surgeon to have started the UK's first heart transplant program had he lived.

-Caves was influential in the careers of future pioneering surgeons including John Wallwork, who joined Papworth Hospital's Heart transplant programme in 1981 and was experienced in the use of cyclosporin after heart transplant whilst a chief resident at Stanford, under Shumway.
+Among colleagues, Caves is thought to have been the most likely surgeon to have started the UK's first heart transplant program had he lived.
+He was influential in the careers of future pioneering surgeons including John Wallwork, who joined Papworth Hospital's Heart transplant programme in 1981 and was experienced in the use of cyclosporin after heart transplant whilst a chief resident at Stanford, under Shumway.
 His lecturing skills were highly regarded and sought after.

 Death and legacy

-He died unexpectedly from a heart attack on 23 July 1978.
+Dr. Caves died unexpectedly in Scotland from a heart attack on 23 July 1978, while playing a game of squash in Helensburgh.
 Since 1983, the International Society for Heart and Lung Transplant has awarded its highest award to a surgical trainee. $1,000 is awarded at the Caves Award session during the annual general meeting to the surgical trainee who gives the best oral presentation.
 Eligibility criteria include students / Residents / Fellows / Scientists in training who are first authors and presenters, must be current members of the Society and not having previously won the award.

 It was recorded at the 50th anniversary of the annals of thoracic surgery in 2015, that Caves' approach to early organ rejection "remains the gold standard for today".